-Sit in an armless chair with your back supported by the back of chair.Keep feet flat on floor, even with your shoulders.Hold hand weights straight down at your sides, with palms facing inward.Raise both arms to side, shoulder height.Hold the position for one second.Slowly lower arms to sides.
+Sit in an armless chair with your back supported by the back of chair.Keep your feet flat on the floor and even with your shoulders.Hold hand weights straight down at your sides, with palms facing inward.Raise both arms to your side, shoulder height.Hold the position for one second.Slowly lower your arms to your sides.
 Pause.Repeat 10-15 times.Rest; then do another set of 10-15 repetitions.

-This strengthens muscles in abdomen and thighs.
+This exercise strengthens muscles in your abdomen and thighs.
 Your goal is to do this exercise without using your hands as you become stronger.

 strengthens upper-arm muscles.

-Stand with your feet even with your shoulders.Keep feet flat on floor even with your shoulders.Hold hand weights straight down at your sides, with palms facing forward.Slowly bend one elbow, lifting weight toward chest.
-(Rotate palm to face shoulder while lifting weight.)Hold position for one second.Slowly lower arm to starting position.
-Pause.Repeat with other arm.Alternate arms until you have done 10-15 repetitions with each arm.Rest; then do another set of 10-15 alternating repetitions.
+Stand with your feet even with your shoulders.Keep your feet flat on the floor and even with your shoulders.Hold your hand weights straight down at your sides, with palms facing forward.Slowly bend one elbow, lifting weight toward your chest.
+(Rotate your palm to face your shoulder while lifting the weight.)Hold this position for one second.Slowly lower your arm to the starting position.
+Pause.Repeat with the other arm.Alternate arms until you have done 10-15 repetitions with each arm.Rest; then do another set of 10-15 alternating repetitions.

 The heel raise strengthens ankle and calf muscles.
 You can use ankle weights for this exercise if you are able.

-Stand straight, feet flat on floor, holding onto a table or chair for balance.Slowly stand on tiptoe, as high as possible.Hold position for one second.Slowly lower heels all the way back down.
+Stand straight, feet flat on floor, holding onto a table or chair for balance.Slowly stand on tiptoe, as high as possible.Hold the position for 1 second.Slowly lower your heels all the way back down.
 Pause.Do the exercise 10-15 times.Rest; then do another set of 10-15 repetitions.

-As you become stronger, do the exercise standing on one leg only, alternating legs for a total of 10-15 times on each leg.
+As you become stronger, do the exercise standing on 1 leg only, alternating legs for a total of 10-15 times on each leg.
 Rest; then do another set of 10-15 alternating repetitions.

 Strengthens muscles in back of thigh.
 You can use ankle weights for this exercise if you are able.

-Stand straight holding onto a table or chair for balance.Slowly bend knee as far as possible.
-Don't move your upper leg at all; bend your knee only.Hold position for one second.Slowly lower foot all the way back down.
-Pause.Repeat with other leg.Alternate legs until you have done 10-15 repetitions with each leg.Rest; then do another set of 10-15 alternating repetitions.
+Stand straight holding onto a table or chair for balance.Slowly bend your knee as far as possible.
+Don't move your upper leg at all; bend your knee only.Hold this position for 1 second.Slowly lower your foot all the way back down.
+Pause.Repeat with your other leg.Alternate legs until you have done 10-15 repetitions with each leg.Rest; then do another set of 10-15 alternating repetitions.